wuakitv/sysadmin-challenge/README.md

 * Requirements.
 * The rationale explaining why you chose this solution over others.

+Please make sure the names *Rakuten*, *Rakuten TV* or *Wuaki* are not referenced in any place in your code.

 ## Additional notes
 * If `HTTPS` is implemented, the certificate can be self-signed.